Marjorie Augustin-Rene knew from a young age that she wanted to follow in her mother’s footsteps and become a nurse.

 “I like trauma; I like the craziness and the unpredictability,” Augustin-Rene said.
 “You never know what’s coming to you, and I like that.
 The unknown appeals to me.
 You don’t know what to expect and you have to perform.”

 “It can be very tiring,” Augustin-Rene admitted.
 “But you have no bad feelings about it because you know it’s their mental conditions that cause them to be like that.
-You’re supportive, you’re understanding, you speak to them in a calm manner, and you encourage them.”
+You’re supportive, you’re understanding, you calmly speak to them, and you encourage them.”

 Augustin-Rene said she is incredibly grateful to Americare, which “feels like home” to her.
 The company took her in when she had no experience in homecare, she explained, mentored her, and gave her support whenever she needed it.